 - understand the influence of language on culture and vice versa

-- interact with Spanairds at the local level by living with a host family and taking courses by faculty from the University of Alcala
+- interact with Spanairds safely at the local level by living the university dormitories and taking courses by local faculty from la Universidad de Alcala

-Keep in mind that living with host families can present challenges if you follow a special diet (vegetarian, vegan, Kosher, Halal, etc.).
-Get in touch with Gisselle before applying to the program if you'd like to discuss this more in depth.
+Keep in mind that living in a different country can present challenges if you follow a special diet (vegetarian, vegan, Kosher, Halal, etc.).
+Please contact Gisselle before applying to the program if you'd like to discuss this more in depth.

 You will select one course from each time block to take while abroad.
-The selection of specific courses will be pending passing the language placement test administered at the Instituto Franklin at the University of Alcala.
+The selection of specific courses will be pending passing the language placement test administered at the Instituto Franklin at la Universidad de Alcala.
+Please list a main and alternate course from each section on your course approval sheet.

 - SPAN 0004: Español Avanzado (Advanced Spanish)